-However, the wait for an interview is often many months long, and numerous immigrants wish to travel outside the United States during that time.
-Perhaps they'd like to visit their home country or simply take a vacation.
+However, the wait for a USCIS interview is often many months long, and numerous immigrants wish to travel outside the United States during that time.
+Perhaps they'd like to visit their home country or take a vacation.
 But without advance planning, such travel can destroy one's immigration case.
 For starters, if the immigrant doesn't apply for an receive what's called "Advance Parole" before leaving, USCIS will assume the immigrant is no longer interested in the green card and is "abandoning" the application.
 USCIS will then cancel the case and you'd have to start over.

 By applying for Advance Parole, you can get a travel document that gives you permission to return to the United States in order to resume your Adjustment of Status application when your travel is completed.
 Fortunately, it's easy to apply for, using a form that you'll submit at the same time as your Adjustment of Status application.